 We are involved in saving some of the country’s most endangered species and preventing pollution by working with local people, farmers and landowners close to the river.

 Much of our work involves education and explaining to people about the importance of the River Eden.
-In the last five years we have met more than 10,000 people, half of them school children from 50 different schools.
+In the last five years we have met and spread the word to more than 10,000 people, half of them school children from 50 different schools.